The risk of brain atrophy is reduced by light and moderate drinking. The alcohol can be in the form of wine, beer, or distilled spirits (liquor).

 Many diseases that cause brain atrophy are linked to dementia, seizures, and aphasias.

-Dementia is a progressive reduction of memory and intellectual function.
+Dementia is a progressive reduction of memory and thought functions.
 Usually impaired is the ability to think abstractly, to learn, to plan, and to organize.

 Seizures can appear as convulsions, disorientation, loss of consciousness, or repetitive movement.

 Aphasias are problems in understanding or in speaking.
 Receptive aphasia causes impaired understanding.
-Expressive aphasia causes problems communicating verbally.
+Expressive aphasia causes problems speaking.